 A: We believe the Fed wants to resume normalizing U.S. interest rates—U.S. central bank policy has been abnormally accommodative since 2008.
 This accommodation helped stabilize the global economy and capital markets, but the resulting historically low interest rates and massive bond purchases punished savers and rewarded risk-taking behavior.
 This increases the odds of financial market bubbles and other imbalances, including inflation.

 We think the Fed believes it can help keep inflation contained by increasing interest rates now in small increments at a modest pace and avoid bigger, more concentrated and disruptive moves later.
 The odds of a December rate hike, as reflected in federal funds rate futures, declined in the immediate wake of Trump’s election only to rebound to pre-election levels.
-The odds stand at over 80% at the time this is being written.
+The odds stand at over 80 percent at the time this is being written.

 Staying the Course